TheBIPM/SI-Reference-Point-generation-scripts/docs/SI_Reference_Point.md

 The set of knowledge graphs are presented in the form of TTL files, which can be browsed by different means as outlined below.
 As they are interlinked, the five TTL files should be available together for parsing by the chosen application.
 The information can then be displayed and exploited according to the services offered by the application.

-Following standard practice, the TTL files are divided between “T-boxes” (specifying the data model at the “SI” level, for example) and “A-boxes” (specifying the data entries at the “units”, “prefixes” and “decisions” levels).
+Following standard practice, the TTL files are divided between a “T-box”, specifying the data model at the “SI” level, and “A-boxes”, specifying the data entries at the “units”, “prefixes” and “decisions” levels.

 ![image](https://github.com/TheBIPM/SI-Reference-Point-2023/assets/105931640/00292ef7-f8dc-4a9b-b20e-2c0f5fed141a)